dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 1. In the **Add Application** dialog, use the **Select** button for the **Application Pool** to assign the app pool that you created for the sub-app.
 Select **OK**.

-In some scenarios, URL path segments must be manipulated to make routing work properly.
-For more information, see <xref:host-and-deploy/proxy-load-balancer#deal-with-path-base-and-proxies-that-change-the-request-path>.
+The assignment of a separate app pool to the sub-app is a requirement when using the in-process hosting model.

-For more information on configuring the ASP.NET Core Module, see the [Introduction to ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module) topic and the [ASP.NET Core Module configuration reference](xref:host-and-deploy/aspnet-core-module).
+For more information on the in-process hosting model and configuring the ASP.NET Core Module, see <xref:fundamentals/servers/aspnet-core-module> and <xref:host-and-deploy/aspnet-core-module>.

 ## Configuration of IIS with web.config